Fluids keep your body hydrated; without them your body won’t function at its best.

 - muscle cramps

-If you experience any of these symptoms, immediately drink more fluids.
+If you experience any of these symptoms, you may need to increase your fluid intake.

-If you don’t rehydrate, your physical and mental performance is likely to decrease as well.
+If you don’t rehydrate, your physical and mental performance is likely to be affected.
 A loss of fluid equal to two per cent of body mass (for example a 1.4 kg loss in a 70 kg person) is enough to cause a detectable decrease in performance.
 A loss of fluid equal to more than two per cent means you risk nausea, vomiting, diarrhoea and other gastro-intestinal problems.

 It’s not possible to train your body to handle dehydration, so don’t delay fluid replacement to ‘get used to dehydration’.
 When you need water, you need it.